Overtime, Wage & Hour

 Understanding California’s Wage and Hour Laws

 California employment law protects employees even more than federal employment laws.
-You may be entitled to more than you think under California’s strict employment standards.
+You may be entitled to more pay for wages than you think under California’s strict employment standards.
 That’s why it is crucial to have an attorney who is an expert in California employment standards guide you through this process.

 The federal wage and hour law is called the Fair Labor Standards Act (FLSA), but California also has its version of this act, which rank among the most complex in the country in protecting employee wage rights.
 These laws are covered by the California Labor Code and the Wage Orders and enforced by the Division of Labor Standards Enforcement (DLSE).